Account Fraud Takeover Definition

 SentryMBA is one of the more popular tools due to its options and general settings.
 At the top, an attacker inputs the site where requests will be sent for authentication into user accounts.
 Other settings include the list of passwords and usernames, the ability to save a list of successful authentication attempts, and timeout settings that help that attacker avoid detection.
 The entire ATO attack is automated, so most of the effort is in stealing credentials.
 Tools such as SentryMBA can be run indefinitely on the attacker’s computer until a list of stolen accounts is created.

 In some scenarios, an attacker will not use the initial ATO attack on the main target site.
-As users often use the same credentials across several sites, an attacker might use a site with weaker cybersecurity defenses and fraud detection to validate credentials.
+As users often use the same credentials across several sites, an attacker might use a site with weaker cybersecurity defences and fraud detection to validate credentials.

 If a user uses the same credentials across multiple sites, the attacker’s successful authentication into one site might work on the main site.
 For instance, an attacker might use SentryMBA to authenticate into a popular hotel site, knowing most users have accounts with prominent hotel brands for traveling.
 If authentication is successful on the hotel site, it could also be successful on a banking site.
 By validating credentials on a secondary site first, the attacker reduces the number of authentication attempts and reduces the likelihood of detection.